 Print three copies of the script: one for the talent, one for the engineer, and one for the director (you).
 Use a paper clip instead of staples: an experienced voice artist will separate the pages to avoid making noise as the pages are turned.

 Under copyright law, an actor's reading of copyrighted text might be a performance for which the author of the work should be compensated.
-This performance will not be recognizable in the final product, the custom voice.
-Even so, the legality of using a copyrighted work for this purpose is not well established.
-Microsoft cannot provide legal advice on this issue; consult your own counsel.
+This performance won't be recognizable in the final product, the custom neural voice.
+Even so, the legality of using a copyrighted work for this purpose isn't well established.
+Microsoft can't provide legal advice on this issue; consult your own counsel.

-Fortunately, it is possible to avoid these issues entirely.
+Fortunately, it's possible to avoid these issues entirely.
 There are many sources of text you can use without permission or license.

 |CMU Arctic corpus||About 1100 sentences selected from out-of-copyright works specifically for use in speech synthesis projects.
 An excellent starting point.|

 |Typically works published prior to 1923.
 For English, Project Gutenberg offers tens of thousands of such works.
 You may want to focus on newer works, as the language will be closer to modern English.|

 |Government works||Works created by the United States government are not copyrighted in the United States, though the government may claim copyright in other countries/regions.|